-In 2014-15 the University will continue to deliver our University Challenge programme, initiated in 2007 and delivered in partnership with a local education trust.
+The University will continue to deliver our University Challenge programme, initiated in 2007 and delivered in partnership with a local education trust.
 The project works with Year 6 primary students as part of their transition into the schools we work with at secondary-school level.
-University Challenge has a number of elements that includes in-school delivery by University of Essex staff and students, on-campus experience for the participants and a graduation event that involves teachers, parents and carers.